 It’s very difficult to completely avoid PVC.
 It is the third most commonly used plastic.
 You should, however, make sure that products for kids and foodstuffs in particular are free of PVC.

-An increasing number of companies from all industries are looking for appropriate alternatives to produce PVC-free – including in the outdoor industry of course.
+An increasing number of companies from all industries are looking for appropriate alternatives to produce PVC-free – including the outdoor industry, of course.